lynnswap/TabBarMenu/README.md

 ## TabBarMenuAnchorPlacement

 - `.inside`: uses the default anchor point inside the tab bar.
 - `.above(offset:)`: places the anchor above the tab bar.
-The default offset is 8.
+The default offset is 8 on iOS 26+, or -12 on earlier iOS versions.
 - `.custom(CGPoint)`: uses a custom point in the container view's coordinate space.
 - `.manual`: delegate sets `menuHostButton.frame` manually in `configureMenuPresentationFor`.